Choiyounseo/CS454_project/README.md

 #### 2. GA(Genetic Algorithm)
 Alternate GD with GA.
 - population : default value is 10.
 Also tried various number of population as parameter
-- crossover : Roulette wheel sampling method
+- crossover : Uniform crossover
 - mutation : Gaussian mutation
+- selection : Tournament selection
 - generation : default value is 200.
 Also tried various number of generation as parameter

 #### 3. Memetic GA